What is Remote Work? A Complete Guide for Teams

 Remote work is intended to give workers more flexibility and give companies a way to attract and retain talent.
 It lets companies and workers "work smarter" by saving time and money.

-We won’t belabor the point that the pandemic changed everything, but in addition to many other areas, workplaces were hugely affected.
-Now, at least 25% of Americans are completely working remotely.
-Industry leaders like Facebook, Spotify, and Microsoft will be supporting and investing in remote work as a permanent option for their workers.
+Today, at least 25% of Americans work fully remote.
+Companies like Meta, Spotify, and Microsoft have made remote work a permanent option for their teams.
 Instead of offering it as a perk, many companies now rely on remote work for the day-to-day.

 Here's why remote work is here to stay

-Remote work is now a long-term feature of the way we work because better technology and tools make it easy to work anywhere.
-With remote work comes a greater degree of flexibility and autonomy for employees.
-Instead of commuting to their workplaces five times a week, workers will have more flexibility and autonomy.
+Remote work is now a standard feature of how teams operate.
+Better technology and tools make it easy to work from anywhere.
+Instead of commuting to their workplaces five times a week, workers have more flexibility and autonomy.

 Companies will save money on real estate by shrinking their office footprints while their productivity increases because of remote workers' contributions.
 Rather than having an unfocused approach to remote work, companies will have comprehensive policies and support which will help them attract and retain talent.

 Both companies and workers have found that incorporating remote work into the day-to-day business is a complex change but a positive one overall.
-It’s now a part of life people will be reluctant to walk away from when they can to safely return to the workplace.
+For most knowledge workers, it is now a standard expectation rather than a special arrangement.

-COVID-19 accelerated the adoption of remote work.
-Before the pandemic began to wreak havoc worldwide, many industries were already starting to move toward remote work.
-With the advent of technology and tools that made remote work easy and comparable to in-office work, companies realized that offering remote work was a way to attract new workers and make their current workforce feel valued.
+The shift to remote work accelerated rapidly in the early 2020s and has become permanent for many industries.
+With technology and tools that make remote work easy and comparable to in-office work, companies realized that offering remote work was a way to attract new workers and make their current workforce feel valued.

 That doesn't mean that everyone will be working remotely though.
 Many jobs simply can't be done from home or a remote location.
 However, because technology makes it easy and affordable, remote work is here to stay.